AISaturdaysLagos/Cohort8-Maathai/README.md

-In Processing we use Data Transformation which involves Normalize numerical features to a standard scale (e.g., using Min-Max scaling or Z-score normalization).
-Encode categorical variables into numerical representations suitable for modeling.
+In Processing we use Data Transformation which involves Normalize numerical features to a standard scale (e.g., using Min-Max scaling or Z-score normalization). we Encode categorical variables into numerical representations suitable for modeling.

 ## Training and Validation